cmoy11/pyscrelp/README.md

 *Additional Note:*

 CSV files are only written after ALL the reviews are collected.
 Make sure you have enough time to scrape all the restaurants listed before running or you will lose your progress.

-I recommend implementing the following code for efficient scraping:
+Recommended implementation:

 ```python
 aliases = ['green-dot-stables-detroit-2', 'brew-detroit-detroit']